Kombucha: Production

 Kombucha can be prepared at home or commercially.
 It is made by dissolving sugar in non-chlorinated boiling water.
 Tea leaves are then steeped in the hot sugar water and discarded.
 The sweetened tea is cooled and the SCOBY culture is added.
 The mixture is then poured into a sterilized beaker along with previously fermented kombucha tea to lower the pH.
 This technique is known as "backslopping".
 The container is covered with a paper towel or breathable fabric to prevent insects, such as fruit flies, from contaminating the kombucha.

-The tea is left to ferment for a period of up to 10 to 14 days at room temperature (18 °C to 26 °C).
-A new "daughter" SCOBY will form on the surface of the tea to the diameter of the container.
+The tea is left to ferment for a period of up to 10 to 14 days at room temperature, 18–26 C. A new "daughter" SCOBY will form on the surface of the tea to the diameter of the container.
 After fermentation is completed, the SCOBY is removed and stored along with a small amount of the newly fermented tea.
-The remaining kombucha is strained and bottled for a secondary ferment for a few days or stored at a temperature of 4 °C.
+The remaining kombucha is strained and bottled for a secondary ferment for a few days or stored at 4 C.